Gideon Cammerman QC

 ‘Extremely hardworking, commanding and able.’– Legal 500 2019

 Gideon Cammerman QC is a highly experienced and robust advocate in fraud, regulatory and disciplinary cases.
-Gideon has appeared in many of the highest profile criminal cases in recent years including the Unaoil corruption investigation, Alstom corruption case, LIBOR rate–fixing, Weavering Capital Fund fraud, the “Gypsy Slavery” cases, the “Anonymous” computer hacking case, and many others.
+Gideon is currently instructed in many of the highest profile SFO investigations including Balli Steel, Unaoil, Petrobras and ENRC.
+Gideon has also appeared in many of the highest profile trials in recent years including the Alstom corruption case, LIBOR rate–fixing, Weavering Capital Fund fraud, the “Gypsy Slavery” cases and the “Anonymous” computer hacking case.
 Gideon is also instructed by individuals, company directors and government departments to advise and act in cases outside the sphere of public litigation.
-These clients have included offshore jurisdictions, companies conducting internal investigations, online gambling companies and sportsmen.
+These clients have included offshore jurisdictions, companies conducting internal investigations, online gambling companies and sportspeople.

 Gideon prosecutes and defends in cases of the utmost complexity and gravity.
-He predominantly acts in fraud and corruption cases, but has defended allegation as diverse as celebrity sexual assault allegations to Gambling Act violations.
+He predominantly acts in fraud and corruption cases, but has defended allegations as diverse as celebrity sexual assault and Gambling Act violations.
 Gideon is also a private prosecution specialist, bringing his 15 years of experience prosecuting for specialist government departments to assist private clients.
 He has prosecuted many of the most complex recent fraud private prosecutions.

-Gideon is regularly instructed to appear before the tribunals including the Financial Services Authority, the Gambling Commission, National Anti-Doping Panel, British Horseracing Authority, he was for a number of years the senior external Case Presenter for the Association of Chartered Certified Accountants.
-Gideon has acted for online gambling companies, banking services complainants, boxers, rugby players, jockeys, solicitors and accountants.
+Gideon is regularly instructed to appear before the tribunals including the Financial Conduct Authority, the Financial Reporting Council, the Gambling Commission, National Anti-Doping Panel, British Horseracing Authority, he was for a number of years the senior external Case Presenter for the Association of Chartered Certified Accountants.
+Gideon has a particular expertise in dealing with the temporary freezing powers arising from Part VII of POCA.
+Gideon has acted for online gambling companies, solicitors firms, accountancy firms, banking services complainants, boxers, rugby players, jockeys.